CIAT-DAPA/cwr_occurrencesvalidation/README.md

 # README #

-This project contains tools for the project Crop Wild Relative.
+This project contains tools for validate occurrences Crop Wild Relative.
 All rights are of CIAT

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###